Butler Students Named to Kansas All-State Academic Team

 Katlin Jurging of Douglass is majoring in pre-medicine and plans to continue at Pittsburg State University with the goal to ultimately becoming a physician’s assistant.
 She is a volunteer at Rainbow Meadows Equine Rescue and Retirement, and is a Kansas State High School Activities Association (KSHSAA) official for volleyball and softball for middle school and subj-varsity levels.

 Jason McKenzie of Andover is majoring in Software Development.
 He plans to continue his education to become a data scientist.
-He volunteers with the Kansas Food Bank’s Food 4 Kids Backback Program and donates blood to the American Red Cross.
+He volunteers with the Kansas Food Bank’s Food 4 Kids Backpack Program and donates blood to the American Red Cross.
 McKenzie is a US Army veteran who served 10-years in the armed forces which included one-year in Kuwait.
 He has a wife and daughter and works full-time with Protection One Security Solutions.